frappe/llm/docs/README.md

 - The user is allowed to update system prompts or instructions to better fit their need
 - The user would like to track their LLM usage

-Then Otto Lib is a suitable library to use.
+Then Frappe LLM is a suitable library to use.
 This library exposes Otto's core LLM functionality allowing you to build custom LLM features around it.

 Using this library allows Otto to manage:

 1. [Sessions](./session.md):
    - Manage state of turn based or one shot LLM interactions.
    - Keep track of all LLM interactions.
    - View stats and analytics across all LLM interactions.